Meet our Board of Trustees

 "Fixing the digital divide is an opportunity for the nation - bringing economic benefit and greater social equity.
 I love talking with people in local communities - both the Digital Inclusion Hubs and the people they support; understanding the needs of local communities and how success happens day to day, and hearing the stories from the people who have made the journey towards thriving in the digital world.
 Digital inclusion means a stronger nation where no-one is left behind.”

-David Bernard - Trustee and Executive in the data and software industry
+David Bernard - Trustee and Executive in the healthcare industry

 David joined us as a Trustee in 2023.
 He started his career in strategy consulting and corporate finance, before entering the data and software industry, with a number of global executive roles at Thomson Reuters and Experian.